ossf/osv-schema/schema.md

 This is a breaking change, but we hope to make migration easier by renaming the "affects" field to "affected" to allow existing consumers and producers of this data to more easily handle old and new versions of entries.

+We are still gathering experience about this new arrangement, and it may change again in the near future.